hrafeiro/hrafeiro.github.io/_pages/cv.md

 Academic degrees
 ======
-* Agregação in Mathematics, University of Aveiro, 2021
+* Agregação in Mathematics, 2021
-* Dr.Sc. in Physics and Mathematics, Academy of Sciences of Uzbekistan, 2021
+* Dr.Sc. in Physics and Mathematics,  2021
-* Ph.D. in Mathematics, University of Algarve, 2010
+* Ph.D. in Mathematics,  2010